David S. Black

 - He counsels on a range of contract administration and procurement issues, such as data rights, including under the Small Business Innovation Research (SBIR) Program, Organizational Conflicts of Interest (OCI) matters, small business programs, domestic preferences and federal grants.
 Mr. Black helps implement and maintain effective compliance and internal control systems.

 - In his transactional practice, Mr. Black drafts and negotiates teaming agreements and subcontracts, as well as technology-related agreements such as Other Transaction Authority (OTA) agreements and Cooperative Research and Development Agreements (CRADAs).
-He also supports the firm's mergers and acquisitions practice as it relates to government contractors.
+He also supports the firm's mergers and acquisitions (M&A) practice as it relates to government contractors.

 Government Contract Bid Protests and Disputes